UNSAT Solver Synthesis via Monte Carlo Forest Search: Knuth Synthesis

 \section{Knuth Synthesis}

-We now introduce Knuth Synthesis, an implementation of MCFS targeted at tree MDP problems where policies produce exponentially-sized trees.
-For tree MDP problems like DPLL for UNSAT or Model Counting, the tree depth can be linear in the number of actions; therefore the tree size (and thus the cost of evaluating a policy) can grow exponentially with the number of actions.
-Knuth Synthesis is based on two key ideas that avoid the prohibitive costs of exact tree-size policy evaluations (See Figure \ref{fig:knuth_synthesis}).
-First, we nest a sampling procedure within a given Monte Carlo rollout, using a set of random paths through the rollout tree to approximate tree size.
-Second, we bound the depth of our forest search; below this point, we call out to a rollout policy.
-We describe these ideas in the following subsections and then provide the full implementation of Knuth Synthesis that is tailored for learning DPLL variable selection policies for UNSAT solving; see Appendix \ref{app:pseudocode} for pseudocode.
+For tree MDP problems like DPLL for UNSAT or model counting, the tree depth can be linear in the number of actions; therefore the tree size (and thus the cost of evaluating a policy) can grow exponentially with the number of actions.
+Knuth Synthesis is an MCFS implementation based on two key ideas that avoid the prohibitive costs of exact policy evaluations (See Figure \ref{fig:knuth_synthesis}).
+First, in the step policy we nest a sampling procedure within a given Monte Carlo rollout, using a set of random paths through the rollout tree to approximate tree size.
+Second, we bound the depth of our forest search; below this point, we call out to a rollout policy that leverages existing SAT solvers.
+We describe these ideas in the following subsections and then provide our full implementation.